-How to Fix Sleep Problems
+Tips to Fix Sleep Problems

 So, what can you do to help your kids get a better night’s sleep?
 How can you get that churning mind and or body to calm down?
 Earlier in the day, or before dinner, make sure to get some exercise like a walk, run, jumping jacks or playing at a local park.
 Exercise has shown to elevate the brain’s dopamine, norepinephrine and serotonin levels that also help focus and attention.
 It is much easier to sleep when your body is physically exhausted.

 - Turn off the screens (television, iPads, etc.) at least 30 minutes before bedtime.
 Screens disrupt the circadian rhythms, disrupting and suppressing the release of the sleep-promoting hormone melatonin which makes it more difficult to sleep.

-- A warm bath
+1. A warm shower or bath

-- A back rub
+4. A massage or back rub

-- Helps calm your nervous system as well as soothes and supports digestion.
+Chamomile helps calm your nervous system as well as soothes and supports digestion.

-- Banana Tea
+6. Banana Tea

 - Cut off both ends of a banana and put it with the peel and all into a small pot of water.
 Boil it for about 10 minutes pour it through a colander to catch the peel.